okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab-generic-database/index.md

    In the script, the user is imported and activated.
 [Activating a user account](https://help.okta.com/okta_help.htm?type=oie&id=ext_activate_user) sends an email to the user, informing them that their account is active and instructing them how to set up their account in your Okta org.

-1. Select User One to see the applications they are assigned to.
+1. Select User One to see the applications they're assigned to.

    > **Note:** Okta automatically manages a group called **Everyone**, which includes all users.
 The **Everyone** group also includes all applications.
 You may see different applications assigned to each user if you complete other examples in this tutorial.